Tide Project for Evaluating WordPress Plugins & Themes

 - deploy Tide to Google Cloud Platform

-In the future, Tide will be available as a service for testing your plugins or themes during development.
+In the future, Tide project will be available as a service for testing your plugins or themes during development.

 According to Luke Carbis, Director of Product & Innovation at XWP, there are three fundamental steps: